 What to expect at Flutterby

 Participating stores: The list of participating restaurants and storefronts in the Elmwood Village is a long one — Nussbaumer got pretty much every business on board — and for the festival, they will educate consumers about their eco-friendly practices, whether it’s in the products they carry, recycling or take-out packaging.
-For a list of participating businesses and more information about their sustainability practices, visit the festival’s website.
+For a list of participating businesses and more information about their sustainability practices.

 Pop-up vendors: Sustainable vendors will sell eco-friendly goods in pop-up tents.
 Non-profits and community organizations will share information about how to get more involved and reduce your carbon footprint.